the-pesar/Funny-Algorithms/SelectionSort/readme.md

 Complexity: *O(n2)*

-Selection sort is a simple sorting algorithm that works by repeatedly finding the minimum element from the unsorted part of the array and putting it at the beginning.
-The algorithm maintains two subarrays in a given array:
+Selection sort is a sorting algorithm that works by repeatedly finding the minimum (or maximum) element from the unsorted portion of a list and swapping it with the first element of the unsorted part.